Tech-at-DU/BotShop-iOS/P03-Navigation-Setup/content.md

 # Creating Custom Tabbar Icons
 Next we will set up the icons in the tabbar.
 These icons can technically be any images you'd like, feel free to have fun and explore setting images as the icons later on.
 For the time being, we have included images in the project assets that you transfered over into the assets folder from the previous chapter.

 To get started we will need two buttons in order to navigate between our two pages.
-To do this, first we need to declare two variables.
+To do this, first we need to declare two variables of type `UIImageView` at the top of our  `TabBarController` class.

 ```
 var firstItemImageView: UIImageView!